Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 Before choosing a film school, it's important to consider your preferences.
 What aspect of filmmaking interests you the most?
 Where would you like to go to school?
 How much money can you spend?
 Taking the time to think about these questions will help you find a film school that suits you.

-Each program at USC School of Cinematic Arts is taught by faculty members who have direct experience in the film industry.
-The faculty includes prominent filmmakers, game designers, media makers, and scholars.
+Each program at the USC School of Cinematic Arts is taught by faculty members who have direct experience in the film industry, including prominent filmmakers, game designers, media makers, and scholars.
 They have won numerous awards, including Oscars, Emmys, Golden Globes, and the Humanitas Prize.

-USCCinematic Arts boast world-class facilities that offer state-of-the-art equipment.
-Students can delve into post-production.
+USC Cinematic Arts boasts world-class facilities that offer state-of-the-art equipment.
+Students can delve into post-production:

 Students can pursue an undergraduate degree in Film and Television, a graduate film program, BFA and MFA programs in Dramatic Writing, or engage in Cinema Studies.
 The Maurice Kanbar Institute of Film & Television is known for fusing technical and theoretical skills into each program.